English Curriculum

 8th Grade Reading

-Eighth grade Reading is a study of various types of literature.
+8th grade Reading is a study of various types of literature.
 Text studied will include fiction (i.e. short stories, myths, legends, science fiction), non-fiction (biographies, autobiographies, informational text), and poetry.
 Emphasis will be placed on developing vocabulary skills and on developing reading and studying strategies to help the student become more independent in gaining meaning from the works he or she reads.

-English 9 - Grammar
+English 9 - Speech

 English 9 - Novels

-English 10 – Composition
+English 10 – Composition I

 Composition is a one-semester course that focuses on developing writing skills by identifying writing obstacles ad helping students to overcome these obstacles.
 The students will learn to recognize and correct common grammar errors and writing convention errors.
-They will also learn to logically organize thoughts and edit for clarity by completing multiple drafts of a descriptive personal narrative, a comparison/contrast essay, a persuasive essay, and various poetry genres.
+They will also learn to logically organize thoughts and edit for clarity by completing multiple drafts of a descriptive personal narrative, a comparison/contrast essay, creative fiction, and various poetry genres.
 Expanding vocabulary skills will be addressed through such exercises as context work; Latin, Greek, and foreign language roots identification; and analogy recognition.
 Students will also compose weekly Reading/Viewing Journals in which the student will record reactions for material read/viewed outside of class assignments.

 English 10 – World Literature